gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 This flow has only feature branches and a master branch.
 This is very simple and clean, many organizations have adopted it with great success.
 Atlassian recommends [a similar strategy](http://blogs.atlassian.com/2014/01/simple-git-workflow-simple/) although they rebase feature branches.
-Merging everything into the master branch and deploying often means you minimize the amount of code in 'inventory' which rhymes with the lean and continuous delivery best practices.
+Merging everything into the master branch and deploying often means you minimize the amount of code in 'inventory' which is in line with the lean and continuous delivery best practices.
 But this flow still leaves a lot of questions unanswered regarding deployments, environments, releases and integrations with issues.
 With GitLab flow we offer additional guidance for these questions.